 PO balls characterization

 The chemical composition of PO balls was investigated and it resulted the following one (wt% on dry matter): glucan 23.7 ± 1.0, xylan 12.9 ± 0.3, arabinan 10.7 ± 0.1, Klason lignin 30.1 ± 2.0, ash 12.4 ± 0.5, extractives in ethanol 3.3 ± 0.2.
 These results agree with those reported in the literature for the PO balls collected from Tunisia coast,6 evidencing an interesting amount of glucan, but also an elevated amount of Klason lignin, which can increase the biomass recalcitrance towards the conversion.
-Moreover, even though the PO balls were carefully washed with abundant water, the maritime environment is responsible for the significant amount of ash, already reported for this biomass6 and higher than that observed for the most common terrestrial ones.26 Despite the amount of extractives in ethanol was not very high, they can be interesting because generally these compounds have biological activities.
-Up to now, no study has investigated the PO balls extractives, thus for the first time their chemical composition has been studied in this work through GC-MS analysis (Table S1) that revealed the presence of mainly alkanes (# 2, 5, 7, 9, 12, 15), fatty acids (#3, 8, 10, 13), fatty alcohols (# 4, 11, 14, 16), but also of a phenol as 4-hydroxybenzoic acid, which was the most abundant compound.
+Moreover, even though the PO balls were carefully washed with abundant water, the maritime environment is responsible for the significant amount of ash, already reported for this biomass6 and higher than that observed for the most common terrestrial ones.37 More in-depth information regarding the nature of ash was ascertained from SEM-EDS analysis of extracted PO balls (Table S1) that evidenced, in addition to the obvious presence of carbon and oxygen, the presence of mainly silicon (3.8 wt%) and calcium (7.2 wt%), probably due to the presence of silicate minerals that can enter into biomass during the growth phase, as proposed in the literature.38 Moreover, other minor elements are present in the extracted PO balls, such as S, Al, Mg, I, Na, Cl, Al, Fe and K, due to their origin from a marine environment.
+Regarding extractives, despite their amount in ethanol was not very high, they can be interesting because generally these compounds have biological activities.
+Up to now, no study has investigated the PO balls extractives, thus for the first time their chemical composition has been studied in this work through GC-MS analysis (Table S2).
+The chromatographic profile showed peaks ascribable to alkanes, fatty acids, and fatty alcohols, as well as glycerol and 4-hydroxybenzoic acid.
+Among the compounds detected in the GC-MS profile, those with highest percentage peak areas were glycerol (25%), 4-hydroxybenzoic acid (15%), octadecane (12%), hexadecane (11%), hexadecenoic acid (9%) and eicosane (8%).4-Hydroxybenzoic acid is a known component of PO lignin, mostly present as bound to the syringyl and guaiacyl units by ester bonds.39 The presence of this compound in the extract indicates that a fraction also exists in PO as a free molecule.
 As reported in the Supplementary Materials, the identified compounds have relevant biological activities as antioxidant, antibacterial, antimicrobial, anti-inflammatory and antiviral.
 Therefore, the obtained extractives can find relevant applications in cosmetic and pharmaceutical fields after their separation from ethanol, which can be recycled to the extraction of fresh PO balls.
 A study regarding the effectiveness of these potentialities is in progress.
 To propose an integrated valorisation of PO balls, the recovered biomass deprived of extractives has been adopted as feedstock for the consecutive butanolysis.

-One-pot butanolysis of PO balls
+One-pot butanolysis of extracted PO balls